bwilliams4428/Cybersecurity/19-SIEMs-2/19-SIEMs-2_HW_homework.md

  * **Only accept login attempts from connections made from whitelisted IPs**
  * **Block IPs that make a high volume of failed login attempts within a short period of time**

+ **Individual mitigation strategies:**

+ * **The threat actor attempted to access User A’s account using a brute force attack causing the account to lock.
+User A will need reset the password for the account.
+User A must use a strong password that is not similar to the last password used.
+Once the password has been changed, the system/server admin may need to reset the lockout the timer so that User A is able to login using the new password.**
+ * **The threat actor made multiple attempts to reset User K’s password.
+The threat actor was not successful in changing the password.
+User K’s account will need to be monitored for password reset attempts.
+If the account experiences a high volume of password reset attempts then the IP(s) that the password reset attempts originated from will be blocked.
+User K will be required to reset the password for their account.**
+ * **The threat actor was able to access User J’s account.
+User J’s account will need to be reset.
+Require User J to use two factor authentication when accessing the account.
+Another consideration would be to terminate the account and create a new account for User J with a different username.**

 #### Question 2
 - VSI has insider information that JobeCorp attempted to target users by sending "Bad Logins" to lock out every user.